Ancient system, modern language

 Useful Element

-The energy that helps restore balance and support.
+The energy that restores balance and support.

 What it can influence